 I offer face to face and online sessions, and also by phone.
 Face to Face sessions can be at my home, or outdoors in a local park.

 Training, qualifications & experience

-I have completed shorter training courses in areas such as:
+I have completed various short courses, such as:

 - Attachment and Trauma

 I am trained in the Sesame model, which uses creative forms of self-expression to explore the inner self, connection and meaning.
 I am happy to bring in some creative methods into the session if that may be of interest to you.